MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-databricks-hindex.md

    MagDir = '/mnt/mag'
    ```

-1. In this code block, replace the `AzureStorageAccount`, `AzureStorageAccessKey`, and `MagContainer` placeholder values in this code block with the values that you collected while completing the prerequisites of this sample.
+1. In this code block, replace `AzureStorageAccount`, `AzureStorageAccessKey`, and `MagContainer` placeholder values with the values that you collected while completing the prerequisites of this sample.

    * The `AzureStorageAccount` is the name of your Azure Storage account.